 Launched in 2018 as an uprated, limited edition version of its existing and already super-sharp F3 675 triple, the RC (or ‘Reparto Corse’) naturally boasts all of the extreme performance and handling of the base bike (if you think ‘concentrated, Italian Triumph Daytona 675’ you won’t be far wrong).
 That means a screaming, 133bhp in-line triple complete with lavish electronic rider aids suite; a compact, uncompromising, super-sharp tubular steel chassis complete with single-sided swing arm and Brembo brakes and simply mouth-watering Italian styling complete with side-mounted exhausts.
 In this RC trim, meanwhile, it also gets a full-race titanium ‘SC’ exhaust, carbon fibre seat and other bodywork, race gearing, special billet levers, stunning racer-replica paint job and more – enough to make it the most racer-replica of all middleweight sportsters, in fact.
 No, it’s not cheap, but the RC certainly is some kin d of ultimate

-Essentially Norton’s new V4 superbike but with a slightly lower specification and, crucially, powered instead by Norton’s new 650 parallel twin (which also powers the new Atlas models and is effectively half the 1200cc V4), the Superlight promises to be one of the most exciting new British sports bikes in years.
-And although success on its TT debut in the Lightweight class was limited – it’s best placed rider, Peter Hickman, was eighth), for a first showing against the hordes of proven and perfected Patons and Kawasakis wasn’t bad either.
-What we can expect is a glorious, hand-crafted chassis complete with single-sided swing arm, top-notch Ohlins and Brembo cycle parts, mouth-watering carbon fibre bodywork and a claimed 105bhp pushing just 158kg dry.
-Sound exciting?
-You bet.
+Essentially Norton’s V4 superbike but with a slightly lower specification and, crucially, powered instead by Norton’s 650 parallel twin (which also powers the Atlas and is effectively half the 1200cc V4) Although its success at the TT in the Bennetts Lightweight class was limited – it’s best placed rider, Peter Hickman, was eighth), for a first showing against the hordes of proven and perfected Patons and Kawasakis wasn’t bad either.
+The bike includes top-notch Ohlins and Brembo parts, carbon fibre bodywork and a claimed 105bhp pushing just 158kg dry.